stefanwebb/rag-from-scratch/README.md

 ## TODO
 Currently I'm working on:
-* Scalably mapping from FAISS index to chunk contents.
-* Testing naive RAG with the full Wikipedia search
+* Evaluation.
+I think this is the most important next step!
-* A few bells-and-whistles like Step-Back Prompting.
+* A few bells-and-whistles like HyDE, Step-Back Prompting, etc.
 * A Gradio demo to enter queries and compare methods.

 A challenge has been running out of CPU memory while manipulating the NumPy arrays for the embeddings, which results in the Python process being killed.